High end of climate sensitivity in new climate models seen as less plausible

-Category: Climate Hits: 1Researchers found that the latest generation of high-sensitivity climate models do not provide a plausible scenario of Earth's future climate.
+Category: Climate Hits: 2Researchers found that the latest generation of high-sensitivity climate models do not provide a plausible scenario of Earth's future climate.
 These models project that clouds moderate greenhouse gas-induced warming -- particularly in the northern hemisphere -- much more than climate records show actually happens.
 The results provide a cautionary tale on interpreting climate simulations, which can determine the aggressiveness of carbon-mitigation policies.

 Read more https://www.sciencedaily.com/releases/2021/03/210303161643.htm